Here you'll find details pertaining to a variety of

 The City of Barrie requires every two-unit house within the city to be registered.
 As part of the registration process, the City will confirm that the two-unit house is legal under the City’s Zoning Bylaw, and that the house complies with several health and safety regulations.
 Full information is available via

-Tourism Barrie will act as the City’s “Tourism Entity” as defined in Regulation 435/17 and will receive 50% of the MAT as outlined in the conditions of the legislation.
-Tourism Barrie will also be collecting the MAT on behalf of the City of Barrie.
+Tourism Barrie acts as the City’s “Tourism Entity” as defined in Regulation 435/17 and receives 50% of the MAT as outlined in the conditions of the legislation.
+Tourism Barrie also collects the MAT on behalf of the City of Barrie.
 All operators of properties subject to collecting the MAT must register with Tourism Barrie.
 The MAT fee collected must be remitted to Tourism Barrie within 30 days after the month’s end.
 Any late remittance will be charged a 1.25% interest rate per month for late charges.
 For a period of seven years, accommodation providers are required to retain all records and documents necessary to enable an accurate determination of the MAT.